-Subramanyeswar, better known as Subbu, is the Chief Strategy officer – Asia Pacific & Head of Global Planning Council of MullenLowe Group.
+Subramanyeswar, better known as Subbu, is the Group CEO, MullenLowe Lintas Group and Chief Strategy Officer – Asia Pacific & Head of Global Planning Council of MullenLowe Global.

-He has spent two decades plus in advertising and marketing, having worked at Wipro, Publics, Rediffusion Y&R, and Saatchi & Saatchi in the markets of India, US and UK.
+He has spent two-and-a-half decades in advertising and marketing, having worked at Wipro, Publics, Rediffusion Y&R, and Saatchi & Saatchi in the markets of India, US and UK.

 Some of the businesses/brands he anchored include Procter & Gamble, Unilever, Colgate, Citibank, General Mills, Samsung, Maruti Suzuki, Hyundai, Tata Tea, Tanishq, Idea Cellular, Britannia, Google, Flipkart, Fastrack, Swiggy, ZEE, TVS and so on.

 Subbu has been awarded ‘South Asia Planner of the Year’ twice by the world-renowned Campaign magazine.